What is ChromeOS Flex?

 Services governed by the Chrome Services License Agreement

-Chrome Enterprise, Chrome Education and Chrome Nonprofit services allow you to configure settings and enforce policies for specific Chrome devices.
+Chrome Enterprise Upgrade services allow you to configure settings and enforce policies for specific Chrome devices.
 You can control user access, customize features, configure network access, and more.
 Choose the service that’s right for your organization type.

-Chrome Kiosk service gives you access to the settings you need to configure, deploy, and monitor a Chrome device as a single-app kiosk.
+Chrome Kiosk & Signage Upgrade service gives you access to the settings you need to configure, deploy, and monitor a Chrome device as a single-app kiosk.
 It’s perfect for a device that’s used exclusively as a kiosk, such as a digital sign or point-of-sale system in a store.
-However, it can’t be used for public-session kiosks.
+However, it can’t be used for public-session kiosks (managed guest sessions).
 This service is only available to business customers.

 So which one is right for you?

-For most Arreya digital signage subscribers, we recommend the Perpetual Chrome Enterprise Management License.
-A one time cost for the life of the device, there is no annual cost for updates or renewals.
-Google offers this license to non-profit 503c entities and certified educational entities at a large discount .
-This makes purchasing a large quantity of licenses very affordable.
-For projects that have a set cut off time, the Kiosk annual license may be the cost friendly alternative to the perpetual license.
+For most Arreya digital signage subscribers, we recommend the Bundled Chrome Enterprise Upgrades.
+The upgrade is tied to the device, and is a one time cost for the life of the device.
+There is no annual cost for updates or renewals.
+For projects that have a set cut off time, Standalone Kiosk & Signage Upgrades may be the cost friendly.
 Contact us to discuss 319-294-6671, email@example.com or For more information go to Service and subscriptions.

 To enable the virtual keyboard on ChromeOS: